We don't like

-It’s not surprising Bobbie is already in the bellies of thousands of babies all across the US, as parents jump to get this new, clean formula that undergoes over 2,000 quality checks.
+It’s not surprising Bobbie is already in the bellies of thousands of babies all across the US, as parents jump to get this new, clean formula that undergoes over 2,000 quality checks per batch.
 From the stellar packaging to the easy customer service to high-quality ingredients, Bobbie is the exact product parents need during their baby’s first year of life.

 “It’s about science and experience with the bottle itself.
 It comes down to fully understanding what the consumer is going through,” explains Laura.
 “It’s crazy no other women are leading this industry.”
 Check out Bobbie Baby to see if it’s the right fit for you and your growing family!

-- The Formula meets FDA requirements, and also lives up to the higher European standards when it comes to quality.
+- FDA regulated formula that also lives up to the higher European standards when it comes to quality.

-- Bobbie Formula has no corn syrup, no palm oil, no filler, no Maltodextrin, no gluten, no pesticides, and on antibiotics.
+- Bobbie Formula has no corn syrup, no palm oil, no filler, no soy allergens, no Maltodextrin, no gluten, no pesticides, and on antibiotics.

-- It’s manufactured in an FDA-inspected facility known for producing formulas and goes through 2,000 rigorous quality control tests.
+- It’s manufactured in FDA-inspected facilities known for producing formulas and goes through 2,000 rigorous quality control tests per batch.